-As of December 31, 2013, the net carrying value of our goodwill and other intangible assets totaled approximately \$96.6 million, which represents approximately 82.8% of our total assets.
+As of September 30, 2013, the net carrying value of our goodwill and other intangible assets totaled approximately \$93.7 million.
 In accordance with generally accepted accounting principles, we periodically assess these assets to determine if they are impaired.
 Significant negative industry or economic trends, disruptions to our business, inability to effectively integrate acquired businesses, unexpected significant changes or planned changes in use of the assets, divestitures and market capitalization declines may impair our goodwill and other intangible assets.
 Any charges relating to such impairments would adversely affect our results of operations in the periods recognized.